aws-neuron/aws-neuron-sdk/docs/neuron-tools/Readme.md

 +--------------+---------+--------+-----------+-----------+------+------+
 ```

-The above output is taken Inf1.xlarge instance.
+The above output is taken from an Inf1.xlarge instance.
-The first column shows the PCI Bus Device Function ID.
+The first column shows the PCI Bus Device Function (BDF) ID.
 The second column shows logical ID assigned to the device.
-This logical ID is used during multiple Neuron-rtd configuration.
+This logical ID is used during Neuron-rtd configuration.
-The third columns shows the number of NeuronCores in the inferentia device.
+The third column shows the number of NeuronCores in the inferentia device.
-The last two columns shows the connection to any other inferentia devices; since this is a single inferentia device, those are empty.
+The last two columns show the connection to any other inferentia devices; since this is a single inferentia device, those are empty.

-# Neuron Groups
+# NeuronCore Groups
 Multiple NeuronCores(NC) can be combined to form a NeuronCore Group (NCG).
 Neuron framework layer will automatically create a default NeuronCore Group.
 To view list of available NCGs the following command can be used.